HugoRCD/canvas/README.md

 3. Create a branch using conventional commits and the issue number as the branch name.
 For example, `feat/123` or `fix/456`.
 4. Make changes following the local development steps.
 5. Commit your changes following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
-6. If your changes affect the code, run tests using `bun run test`.
+6. If your changes affect the code, run tests using `pnpm run test`.
 7. Create a pull request following the [Pull Request Template](https://github.com/HugoRCD/markdown/blob/main/src/pull_request_template.md).
    - To be merged, the pull request must pass the tests/workflow and have at least one approval.
    - If your changes affect the documentation, make sure to update it.